Deep generative modelling of canonical ensemble with differentiable thermal properties

-Recently, the explicit density generative model, a deep learning method, was introduced to overcome the efficiency limitation of MCMC \cite{explicitDensity, prl, frankNoe}.
-It can direct give i.i.d. samples from parameterized distributions to compute statistical averages \cite{explicitDensity}.
-Some of the models can also provide the free energy estimation~\cite{prl, wuDianPRL}, which is deemed challenging for MCMC.
-However, the limitation of temperature dependence persists, as one still has to train separate models for each temperature point, similar to MCMC.
-What makes it worse than MCMC is that, during this discrete-temperature training, the functional dependence of free energy and other thermodynamic quantities on temperature is broken, a major trade-off due to the absence of a differentiable $\mathcal{Z}$.
-In the case of MCMC, despite its inefficiency due to discrete temperature, one can still rely on its unbiased estimation to get accurate results.
-However, deep learning models, being variational models, may exhibit biases and lack physical fidelity.
-Consequently, the accuracy of deep generative models is often inadequate for directly representing the ensemble, particularly during phase transitions.
-When applying these variational models, one usually has to compensate with the aid of the MCMC rejection \cite{prl} or multiple-temperature training like annealing \cite{wuDianPRL}.
+Some of the models can also provide free energy estimation~\cite{prl, wuDianPRL}, which is deemed challenging for MCMC.
+However, the limitation of temperature dependence persists, as separate models must be trained for each temperature point, forming an inefficient scheme similar to MCMC.
+Beyond the efficiency issue, this single-temperature training breaks the continuous temperature dependence of Boltzmann distribution.
+This is reflected in biases, making the sampled distribution favor a few high-probability states and ignoring the vast meta-stable states, \changeTT{a phenomenon also known as the model collapse}.
+In the case of MCMC, despite inefficiency, its unbiased estimation promises accurate results.
+However, deep learning models, being variational, may exhibit biases and lack physical fidelity.
+When applying these models, one usually has to compensate with the aid of the MCMC rejection \cite{prl, PREfromRef}, annealing training \cite{wuDianPRL}, or sophisticated neural network architectures~\cite{PRE2fromRef}.
+As proposed below, biases can be mitigated by employing a temperature-dependent model that accounts for thermal effects in the distribution.

-\paragraph{Variational temperature-differentiable optimization.} In this Letter, we propose a general framework of directly modelling the canonical ensemble in a continuous temperature range.
-The resulting deep generative model is a direct-sampling model of the target Boltzmann distribution with temperature dependence.
-As the model is differentiable with temperature, the estimates, including the free energy and the partition function, can be differentiated in a similar way to an analytical solution.
+\paragraph{Variational temperature-differentiable method} {Here, we introduce the variational temperature-differentiable (VaTD) method as a general framework for modelling the canonical ensemble in a continuous temperature range; by a minimal adaption of incorporating temperature as an input parameter, one can turn \emph{any} tractable density model into a VaTD model.
+After training with randomly sampled temperatures, this VaTD model can be an accurate direct-sampling model of the target Boltzmann distribution with temperature dependence. }Moreover, as the model is differentiable with temperature, the estimates, including the free energy and the partition function, can be differentiated similarly to an analytical solution.